-If a file transfer is disrupted due to a network problem or limited server capacity, syncdat may pause for a while then try to repeat the transaction.
-This behavior is controled by the TryInterval or -t option.
+If a file transfer is disrupted due to a network problem or limited server capacity, syncdat may pause for a while then try to repeat the pending transaction.
+This behavior is controlled by the TryInterval or -t option.

 The default is to try again at one minute intervals until the transaction succeeds or a fatal error occurs.